-- Think about your consultation aims: what information are you looking for?
+Think about your consultation aims: what information are you looking for?
 What do you need to know?
-If you are preparing communication materials (flyers, social media, a local newsletter) make sure you include these aims in clear terms. - Think about your questions: whether producing quantitative or qualitative data (see Forms of data on the next page), these should be simple and put your stakeholders at ease.
+If you are preparing communication materials (flyers, social media, a local newsletter) make sure you include these aims in clear terms.

+Think about your questions: whether producing quantitative or qualitative data (see Forms of data on the next page), these should be simple and put your stakeholders at ease.

-- Think about how you are collecting your answers.
-If they are written, who will be responsible for looking at the answers you gain?
+Think about how you are collecting your answers.
+If they are written, who will be responsible for looking at the answers you receive?
 If you are having a verbal meeting, is the community comfortable with an audio recording?
-In both cases, how will you organise evaluating your feedback? - Ensure that you comply with the Data Protection Act when handling people's personal details.
-Essentially the responses to any questions should not identify who the respondents are, unless they have given consent. - Ensure that you have enough time and people in order to analyse your feedback.
+In both cases, how will you organise evaluating your feedback?

+Ensure that you comply with the Data Protection Act when handling people's personal details.

+Essentially the responses to any questions should not identify who the respondents are, unless they have given consent.

+Ensure that you have enough time and people to analyse the feedback.
 You will need to present your findings to the community.
-Thank people for their contributions, and keep them informed as to what you have learned and what will happen as a result of the consultation. - To gain responses from all of your stakeholders, you should communicate with them through means that they are familiar with, and if possible allow them to respond using a method of their choice.
-Popular methods include: - Self-completion questionnaires - Face-to-face in-depth questionnaires - Online questionnaires (Survey Monkey, Doodle Poll) - Focus groups/workshop - A world café event www.theworldcafe.com - Public meeting or consultation event
+Thank people for their contributions, and keep them informed as to what you have learned and what will happen as a result of the consultation.

+To get responses from across your community, communicate with them in different ways, so people can respond in a way that is accessible to them.
+Popular methods include:

+- Self-completion questionnaires

+- Face-to-face in-depth questionnaires

+- Online questionnaires

+- Focus groups/workshop

+- Public meeting or consultation event